Openmind-Research-Institute/open-ant/Readme.md

 ### Dynamixel Setup (before assembling the robot!)

-The Dynamixels should be configured to 1Mbaud, set to zero position (for assembly), and have their IDs changed to the as follows:
+The Dynamixels should be configured to 1Mbaud, set to zero position (for assembly), and have their IDs changed to the following:

 | Motor Position      | Motor ID |
 |---------------------|----------|